Chiquitano: History

 A variety of indigenous ethnic groups inhabited the Chiquitanía prior to Spanish arrival, which was marked by the 1559 founding of Santa Cruz de la Sierra at a point far to the east of the city's present location.
 Missionary contact was unsuccessful during the first nine decades of the 1600s.

 The Chiquitos were in fact well formed and powerful, of middle height and of an olive complexion.
 They are an agricultural people, but made a gallant resistance to the Spaniards for nearly two centuries.
-In 1691, however, they made the Jesuit missionaries welcome, and rapidly became civilized.
+In 1691, however, they made the Jesuit missionaries welcome, and were rapidly integrated.
 The Chiquito language was adopted as the means of communication among the converts, who soon numbered 50,000, representing nearly fifty tribes.

 The formative experience of the Chiquitano ethnicity was their common evangelization and confinement to towns under the authority of Jesuit missionaries from their 1692 arrival at San Javier de los Piñocas (in what is now Ñuflo de Chávez Province) until their 1767 expulsion from Spanish colonial possessions.
 Missions governed settlements known as reductions at San Javier de los Piñocas, Concepción, San Ignacio, Santa Ana, San Rafael, San José, San Juan, Santiago, Santo Corazón, and San Miguel.
 Each mission town incorporated one to three thousand residents.
 Jesuits emphasized prayer and work as the main activities of a worthy life.
 They promoted permanent settlements, cattle husbandry, and loom-based weaving as aspects of economic life.
 The reductions also began a centuries-long pattern of Chiquitano Indian labor benefiting outsiders.
 During the mission period, Chiquitanos were also recruited as soldiers in Spanish colonial wars.
 Swedish anthropologist Erland Nordenskiöld described the Jesuit legacy as follows: "The Jesuits protected the Indians from other whites, but divested them of their freedom and made them so dependent that after the expulsion of the missionaries they were easy prey for unscrupulous whites.
 Actually they set the stage for the extinction of many Indian tribes."

 Following the Jesuits' expulsion, some Chiquitanos were incorporated into mestizo-owned ranches and farms, where they served as unfree laborers; others retreated from the villages, living in smaller camps.
 The rubber boom across South America brought a new industry to the region from 1880 to 1945, staffed once again by Chiquitano laborers.
 Work was often involuntary, and the conditions extremely harsh, resulting in deaths from workplace accidents, malnutrition, "diseases such as malaria, beriberi, and scurvy; and the overall exploitative practices of the whites."
 As rubber workers, Chiquitanos experienced debt peonage and forced labor, but were primarily rented out by wealthy mestizos on whom they were dependent.
 Chiquitanos also built parts of the Santa Cruz–Corumbá Railway under this arrangement.